xXSirGamesXx/MobTags/README.md

 -----------------------------------

-- All feaatures of slapper
+- All features of slappe
 - All mobs (Almost)